nylas-samples/next-js-nylas-auth-flow/README.md

 # next-js-nylas-auth-flow
-This sample repo will show you how to easily do X with Nylas.
+This sample repo will show you how to easily complete nylas auth flow in a next js application.

 ## Setup